syaifulamindev/PokemonHunter/docs/architecture.md

 ### Main features

 ### Pokemon List
-    - show a list of pokemons's names and picture
+    - [X] show a list of pokemons's names and picture, other data and  is optional
-    - click pokemon will go to Pokemon Detail
+    - [ ] click pokemon will go to Pokemon Detail
 ### Pokemon Detail
-    -

 ### My Pokemon List

 ## Quality Goals